 To summarise, this house has it all for me.
 A place where I could go for local walks and explore easily much of the greater National Park, step out in the evening for a meal or take in a movie, or simply gather with my friends and family for reunion or celebration.
 All in all perfect, so come, enjoy and congratulate yourself on your excellent choice.

 For entertainment and recreation you have the boats at Waterhead, where you can board a steamer for a trip on the lake, or hire rowing, sailing and low-powered motorboats and take to the water under your own steam.
-For a quite or maybe rainy day, you can take in a movie at Zefferelli's cinema followed by a tasty pizza at their own restaurant.
+For a quite evening, or maybe rainy day, you can take a few minutes walk to a movie at Zefferelli's cinema followed by a tasty pizza at their own restaurant.
 On selected evenings you can also listen to a Jazz band at Zefferelli's while having a drink or a meal.

 There are many nearby walks around Ambleside walking directly from the property.
 The Fairfield Horseshoe is a much-loved and classic walk across stunning fells, taking in the high-level circuit around the tops of the Fairfield group, the height granting wonderful views of the other mountains and lake.

 Loughrigg Fell, behind Bracken Howe, is the beginning of a great day’s walk that takes in Rydal Water and Grasmere.
 An even more straightforward walk direct from the property is along the western bank of Rydal Water then along the shores of Grasmere then back along the eastern shores of both lakes taking in the history of Wordsworth at Dove Cottage and Rydal Mount, before returning to Bracken Howe.
 These are some of my favourite days out, easy for all, where along the way you will find perfect photo opportunities and eating and drinking opportunities.

-Coniston Water is one the most people friendly lakes, with much of the shore and the whole lake open to the public.
-Famous as the backdrop and inspiration for Arthur Ransome's Swallows and Amazons and Sir Malcolm and Donald Campbell’s world speed attempts, its wooded and grassy banks, along with the craggy coves and the deep clear water offer a habitat to a rich variety of flora and fauna.
+Nearby Coniston Water is one the most people friendly lakes, with much of the shore and the whole lake open to the public.
+Famous as the backdrop and inspiration for Arthur Ransome's Swallows and Amazons and Sir Malcolm and Donald Campbell’s world speed attempts.
 At the boating centre you can hire rowing boats, sailing dinghies, kayaks and canoes or my favorite, the small motorboats, perfect for a day out exploring the hidden bays and wooded coves.
 The Center also hires mountain bikes and electric bikes to help get you around the lanes and up onto the fells.

-South of Hawkshead, on the east side of Coniston water lies the Gizedale Forest.
+South of Hawkshead, lies the Gizedale Forest.
 A massive working woodland, it is crisscrossed with paths and tracks for walking and mountain biking.
 The Forest is big into arts, commissioning fabulous statues and installations throughout.
 It is well worth driving, via Hawkshead, around to the visitor centre for a forest map and information to get the best from your day out.